capitolmuckrakr/cnn-fec/README.md

 App is still kind of in the scratchpad phase, absolutely no promises that it works or I won't make breaking changes.

 ## About
 This app allows for importing and searching expenditures, independent expenditures and contributions from electronic FEC filings.
-It relies on the NYT's [fec2json](https://github.com/newsdev/fec2json) library.
+It relies on a forked version of the NYT's [fec2json](https://github.com/capitolmuckrakr/fec2json) library.

 #### Why not just use the FEC website?
 The FEC website has been substantially improved recently, but it still lacks several main features we desire.